dmccrearytg/copilot-metadata/docs/concepts/json-file-format.md

 The following fields are required by a solution kit metadata file:

-1. ApplicationID - This ID should match the directory name and be all lower-case and dashes.
+1. **ApplicationID** - This ID should match the directory name and be all lower-case and dashes.
 Avoid duplicate ids.
+There are currently no checks for this now.
-2. ApplicationName - The name of the Solution Kit application such as "Customer 360".
+2. **ApplicationName** - The name of the Solution Kit application such as "Customer 360".
 You are encouraged to use title case and spaces.
-3. ApplicationDescription - This is a full description of the application in a detailed paragraph format.
+3. **ApplicationDescription** - This is a full-text description of the application in a detailed paragraph format.
-4. CurrentDevelopmentStatus - the status of the solution kit:
+4. **CurrentDevelopmentStatus** - The status of the solution kit:
-4. Owner - the owner of the solution kit
+4. **Owner** - The full name of the owner of the solution kit.
+This is for informational use right now and we don't trigger any events and send e-mails on this field yet, but we could add that also.

 ### Schema Versioning Strategy